RaideNetSquad/remote_administration/README.md

 }
 ```

-* **resource/Server/rules_files.json** - Файл содержит все роли и путь к каждой инструкции выполняему клиентом.
-(The file contains all the roles and the path to each instruction executed by the client).
+* **resource/Server/rules_files.json** - The file contains all the roles and the path to each instruction executed by the client.

 ```json
 [